United Kingdom

 Board approval

-This Statement was approved by the Board of Directors for the The Altro Group plc on 30th March 2023.
+This Statement was approved by the Board of Directors for The Altro Group plc on 25th April 2024.